 Fellow - The Royal Society of London

-Steve Withers (Chemistry) has been elected a Fellow of the Royal Society (London).
+Steve Withers (Chemistry) was elected a Fellow of the Royal Society (London) in 2012.
 The Royal Society of London is a self-governing Fellowship made up of world-renowned scientists, engineers and technologists from the UK and the Commonwealth.
 Fellows are elected for life through a peer review process on the basis of excellence in science.
 Prof. Withers joins the ranks of such scientific greats as Isaac Newton, Charles Darwin, Albert Einstein and Stephen Hawking.
 There are currently around 1,500 Fellows; only 11 UBC science researchers have been elected to the Society.

 J.B.
 Tyrrell Historical Medal - The Royal Society of Canada

-Veronica Strong-Boag (Education) has been honoured with the J.B.
+Veronica Strong-Boag (Education) was honoured with the 2012 J.B.
 Tyrrell Historical Medal by the Royal Society of Canada, which is awarded "for outstanding work in the history of Canada."
 It is named in honour of Joseph Burr Tyrrell and is awarded every two years if there is a suitable candidate.

 Fellows - The Royal Society of Canada

 The Royal Society of Canada, Academy of Arts, Humanities and Sciences is Canada’s senior national body of distinguished scientists and scholars.
 Fellowship to the Royal Society of Canada is one of the most prestigious academic distinctions that can be attributed to a Canadian scholar.
 These individuals are selected based on their outstanding scholarly achievements on both a national and international level through published learned works or through original research in the arts, humanities and sciences.